WhatsApp

 Social

-These relate to how an organization manages relationships with employees, communities and stakeholders.
+These relate to how an organization manages relationships with employees, communities, customers, and stakeholders.

 • Diversity and Inclusion: Equal opportunities regardless of gender, age, or background; promoting inclusive workplaces.